brodsa/findMEreadME/README.md

 ![Color Schema](./docs/ux/ux_color_accessibility.png)

 ## Media
 To create the website a hero picture and icons were used.
 The hero picture was downloaded as svg from [storyset.com](https://storyset.com/).
 The icons were copied as html snippet from [fontawesome.com](https://fontawesome.com/search).
 There are other pictures for registering the book, which were inserted by users.
+In addition, a book icon form [onlinewebfonts](https://www.onlinewebfonts.com/icon) was used to generate favicon.

 # Features
 ## Common Features